turtlemonvh/ionic-spark-utils/README.md

 ## Status

 Works for basic operations.
-API is likely to change.
+Spark API is likely to change in future releases.

 ## Workflow